nickmqb/muon/docs/muon_by_example.md

 	          ~

 `for` works mostly like in other imperative languages.
 For convenience, the 3rd term can be omitted; in that case, the index variable is incremented by 1 at the end of each iteration of the loop.
-The 1st term can be omitted as well if you want to use an existing index variable, e.g.: `for ; i < n; i += 1 { ... }`
+The index variable is scoped to the loop body.
+The variable can be omitted if you want to use an existing index variable, e.g.: `for ; i < n; i += 1 { ... }`

 There is second kind of for loop for iterating over containers.
 See the section about arrays and lists, below.